brahamandAI/foodfly/IMAGE_SETUP.md

 # 🖼️ Image Processing Setup Guide

-This guide will help you set up the automated image processing system using **Unsplash API** and **Cloudinary** for your FoodFly application.
+This guide will help you set up the automated image processing system using **Pexels/Pixabay** and **Cloudinary** for your FoodFly application.

 ## 🎯 **What This System Does**

-1. **Searches** high-quality food images from Unsplash API
+1. **Searches** high-quality food images from Pexels/Pixabay APIs
 2. **Downloads** images automatically
 3. **Optimizes** and uploads to Cloudinary
 4. **Generates** multiple sizes (thumbnail, small, medium, large)